gufolabs/gufo_acme/docs/examples/acme_register.md

 --8<-- "examples/acme_register.py"
 ```

-ACMEClient is an asynchronous client, so we
+AcmeClient is an asynchronous client, so we
 need `asyncio.run()` function to launch it.